Shogan/remember-to-stand/README.md

 When run, it will add a small icon in the system tray area (tested on macOS and uBuntu Linux 22.04).

+On linux platforms the app leverages (GTK)[https://www.gtk.org/] for the UI elements.

 ## Build

 To build you'll need to have the Rust tool chain with cargo installed.

+**Note:** to build on uBuntu Linux systems you'll need a few dev dependencies to be installed.
+Make sure the following are installed:

+- `apt install build-essential pkg-config libgtk-3-dev librust-alsa-sys-dev`

 Compile into a single executable file with:

 - `./make.sh build`